-Out of eighteen products we tested, ten managed to pass all two stages of the test (simulators are not part of the certification anymore).
-Out of those ten applications, one was dedicated anti-financial fraud product (Quarri POQ), and the others were internet security suites.
+Out of eighteen products we tested, eleven managed to pass all two stages of the test (simulators are not part of the certification anymore).
+Out of those eleven applications, one was dedicated anti-financial fraud product (Surfright HitmanPro.Alert) and the others were internet security suites.

-From these ten products, only three, Bitdefender Internet Security, Kaspersky Internet Security and Quarri POQ passed all tests, including the simulator tests.
+From these eleven products, only six, avast!
+Internet Security, AVG Internet Security, Bitdefender Internet Security, ESET Internet Security, Kaspersky Internet Security and SurfRight HitmanPro.Alert and passed all tests, including the simulator tests.